 We must comply with these rules and regulations, which particularly monitor the safety and effectiveness of our medical products and services.
 Corruption is a core risk area across all business segments.
-Antitrust law and data protection are further significant risk areas.
+Antitrust law, data protection, money laundering, sanctions, and human rights are further significant risk areas.
 Therefore, it is of special importance to us that our compliance programs and guidelines are adhered to.
 Through compliance, we aim to meet our own expectations and those of our partners, and to orient our business activities to generally accepted standards and local laws and regulations.

-At Fresenius, we implement worldwide risk-oriented Compliance Management Systems in all business segments worldwide.
+At Fresenius, we have implemented worldwide risk-oriented Compliance Management Systems in all business segments worldwide.
 These systems take into account the respective markets in which Fresenius operates.
 They are tailored to the specific requirements of each business segment.
 Furthermore, we at Fresenius assess compliance risks using a standardized methodology.

-Each business segment appoints a Chief Compliance Officer to oversee the development, implementation and monitoring of the relevant business segment's Compliance Management System.
+Each business segment has appointed a Chief Compliance Officer to oversee the development, implementation, and monitoring of the relevant business segment's Compliance Management System.
 Business segments have established compliance responsibilities in line with their organizational and corporate structure.
-The Corporate

-Compliance department of Fresenius SE & Co.
-KGaA supports the compliance officers in each business segment with standardized instruments, processes and methods, and reports to the Chief Compliance Officer of Fresenius SE & Co.
-KGaA - the member of the Management Board for Legal Affairs, Compliance and Human Resources.
+The Corporate Compliance department of Fresenius SE & Co.
+KGaA supports the compliance officers in each business segment with standardized instruments, processes, and methods, and reports to the Chief Compliance Officer of Fresenius SE & Co.
+KGaA - the member of the Management Board for Legal Affairs, Compliance, and Human Resources.